Return of the Living Dead: Necropolis (2005)

 The makers tried to make this one as original as possible by having zombie's attacking near a military zone but they didn't go too far.
 There was some elements that seemed similar to Terminator like the parents now as zombie's that have weapons built on them.
 However, this isn't necessarily a bad thing as it made the film look fun and exciting to watch.

-None of the Return flicks were related to one another but they did pay a tribute to one another with the lines that were told and other stuff like that.
+None of the Return of the Living Dead flicks were related to one another but they did pay a tribute to one another with the lines that were told and other stuff like that.

 There's some good effects with the explosions on the zombie's as well as the gun shooting too.
 There's a good duel between someone who turned into a zombie against his fellow dirtbike racer which looked enjoyable too.